 Restrictions: 20 GB of storage space

-Edit – Reports received on inbox.lv now locks you at a page requiring your phone number after registration.
+Edit – People reported that inbox.lv now locks you at a page requiring your phone number after registration.
 You can try and verify this if you want…

 12) YANDEX (NOT REALLY?)